 Proof of Address (PoA) examples:

-• Telephone Landline Bill (not older than 3 months)
+- Telephone Landline Bill (issued within the last 3 months)

 How to Update Your Aadhaar Documents